Dance with My Father (song): Reception

-Although Vandross was unable to promote the latest project, "Dance with My Father" was able to reach number one on music stations.
+Although Vandross was unable to promote the single, "Dance with My Father" was able to reach number one on music stations.
 For instance, it achieved top position in WLTW, which was one of the first stations in the United States to play the track.
 Before his stroke, Vandross wrote to WLTW's program director, informing him of what he considered to be his "career song".
 The director asked permission from the label, but it was not until after the hospitalization that J Records permitted the airplay, following the song being featured in Boston Public on April 28, 2003.
 "Dance with My Father" became one of the most requested songs at the time, spawning "a number of weepy phone calls and requests".

-In February 2004, "Dance with My Father" earned Vandross and Marx a Grammy Award for Song of the Year and Vandross a Grammy Award for Best Male R&B Vocal Performance.
+In February 2004, "Dance with My Father" won a Grammy Award for Song of the Year for Vandross and Marx and a Grammy Award for Best Male R&B Vocal Performance for Vandross.
 Marx accepted the award on behalf of Vandross, who was unable to attend due to health concerns.
-At the same event, singer Celine Dion agreed to perform a live rendition of the song in lieu of Vandross, and Marx accompanied her on the piano as she recently lost her father.
+At the same event, singer Celine Dion agreed to perform a live rendition of the song on Vandross's behalf, and Marx accompanied her on the piano as her father had died some time before the ceremony.
 After the performance, Vandross however accepted the awards on a videotaped speech.

 With his death in 2005, "Dance with My Father" was the last top 40 hit for Luther Vandross in the United States, peaking at number 38.
-The song also peaked at 21 in the UK Singles Chart.
+The song also peaked at number 21 in the UK singles chart.
 On August 29, 2009, the song re-entered the UK top 40 after a performance of the song on The X Factor by Joe McElderry.

 Music video

-While Vandross was hospitalized, a music video was shot for the single.
-Hosting famous friends of his and fans alike, the clip features musicians, singers, actors and sport stars.
-The video features childhood snapshots of Vandross.
+While Vandross was hospitalized, a music video was filmed for the single.
+Directed by Diane Martel, the video features musicians, singers, actors and athletes, as well as several of Vandross's fans.
+The video also features childhood snapshots of Vandross.

-Celebrities who made cameos are Monica, Beyoncé, Brian McKnight, Johnny Gill, Stevie Wonder, Garcelle Beauvais, Damon Wayans, Holly Robinson Peete, Whitney Houston, Janet Jackson, Jason Kidd, Derek Jeter, Master P, Lil Romeo, Babyface, Lalah Hathaway, Queen Latifah, Ashanti, Celine Dion, Nickolas Ashford, Nona Gaye, Patti LaBelle, Ruben Studdard, Brandy, Quincy Jones, Wyclef Jean, Wayne Brady and Shaquille O'Neal.
+Celebrities who made cameos are Monica, Beyoncé, Brian McKnight, Johnny Gill, Stevie Wonder, Garcelle Beauvais, Damon Wayans, Holly Robinson Peete, Whitney Houston, Janet Jackson, Jason Kidd, Derek Jeter, Master P, Lil Romeo, Babyface, Lalah Hathaway, Queen Latifah, Ashanti, Celine Dion, Nickolas Ashford, Nona Gaye, Patti LaBelle, Ruben Studdard, Brandy, Quincy Jones, Wyclef Jean, Wayne Brady, Morris Chestnut, and Shaquille O'Neal.

 Versions and appearances

 "Dance with My Father" has been released in various cover versions, appearing on many albums and music media formats.
 Among the most notable is a version released in 2004 by country music singer Kellie Coffey.
-This version peaked at No. 41 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
+This version peaked at number 41 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.